Thinking about taking the plunge and trying to earn extra from home? Take a look at this 7 step guide to survey sites before you get started.

 There’s a good chance that you’ve started completing surveys with a specific goal in mind.
 Perhaps you want some extra money towards Christmas or you’re using it for a holiday fund.
 The temptation is to leave your earnings in your survey account so that you don’t withdraw and spend it.
 I would advise against this for 2 reasons.

 Your account could be closed for violating T&C’s.
 This is very rare, but if they think you haven’t been using their site fairly, they will close down your account.
 You can complain all you like, but the chances are nobody will listen.
+Take a look at my Lifepoints review to see how it happened to me.

 You’re never sure how financially viable some of these companies.
 By this, I mean that they could close down without any notice because they have run out of money.